 Section 23.
 No modification of this Guarantee or waiver shall be valid unless in writing and signed by ERCOT and Guarantor and then only to the extent specifically set forth in such writing.

 Section 24.
+This Guarantee represents the final agreement between Guarantor and ERCOT with respect to the matters set forth herein.
 This Guarantee supersedes and terminates any prior guarantee to ERCOT by Guarantor on behalf of Participant.

 <signature page follows>